-After sending my application, a ton of questions arised.
-What did I just do ?
-Do I have any chance ?
-Is all this work really worth it ?
-What if it works ?
+After sending my application, a ton of questions arose.
+What did I just do?
+Do I have any chance?
+Is all this work really worth it?
+What if it works?

 Some weeks later, I received an email.
 The email.
 The result of all this work.
 It was saying that, well, my application was sadly not selected for the next round.
-I tried to get some feedback to understand what I could improve, but it seems that they just received too many applications.
+I tried to get some feedback to understand what I could improve, but it seemed that they just received too many applications…

-So one could say that I did all this work for nothing as I didn’t get my internship at Spotify.
-But I'm an optimistic, and I actually got what I was looking for : an internship at a company with great human values, the opportunity to learn a lot and a sense of true mission.
-Also, as Warner Music works with streaming platforms, I get a potential backdoor toward Spotify as a bonus!
+One could say that I did all this work for nothing as I didn’t get my internship at Spotify.
+But I’m optimistic, and I actually got what I was looking for: an internship at a company with great human values, the opportunity to learn a lot, and a sense of true mission.
+Also, as Warner Music partners with streaming platforms, I get a potential backdoor toward Spotify as a bonus!
 How great is that?

-We see a lot of quotes on Facebook and Instagram about doing things, being free and living the life.
-Honestly, I’m having an overdose of all that, which makes me feel very stupid because I really want to tell you : really, a lot of things happen when you start hustling a bit.
+Facebook and Instagram are full of quotes about hustling, being free, and living the good life.
+Honestly, I’m having an overdose of all that, which makes me feel very stupid because I really want to tell you: really, a lot of things happen when you start hustling a bit.

-So if you want that dream job, my take away for you is this : put yourself on autopilot, bring great value to the recruiters, document your journey and see what happens.
+So if you really want that dream job, my take away for you is this: put yourself on autopilot, bring great value to the recruiters, document your journey, and see what happens.
 Chances are you’ll be surprised.
 And again, please steal any idea that you find interesting in this article.

-Before leaving, I wanted to had some tips.
-It’s actually answers to the question “if I had to do it again, what would I do differently ?”.
+Before leaving, I wanted to add some tips in the form of answers to the question “if I had to do it again, what would I do differently ?”.

-Do something you love in the first place.
-By running a market research and sending a summary of the findings and key insights, the message to the recruiters is “hey, look, I can play with numbers”.
+- Do something you love in the first place.
+By running market research and sending a summary of the findings and key insights, the message to the recruiters is “hey, look, I can play with numbers”.
 Although it's okay for me to play with numbers, I cannot say that I love doing it.
 Quite stupid.

 - Get noticed.
 I trashed the idea of an audio resume as I felt like it was just about me getting noticed, not proving that I could bring value.
 That said, I think both are actually equally important.
-So do not hesitate to bring value and get noticed — by recruiters, your friends and connections and even the press.
+I'd say do not hesitate to bring value and to get noticed — by recruiters, your friends, connections, and even the press.
 It’ll help you a lot.

-Apply for more than one position.
-So that is a really stupid error.
+- Apply for more than one position.
+That was a really stupid error.
 Indeed, I applied to a single position in a single location.
-As you know, the more positions you apply to in your field, the more chances you have to get an interview and eventually a job.
+As you know, the more positions you apply for in your field, the more chances you have to get an interview and eventually a job.
 At least apply to the same position in different locations.
-Dumb me…